 - new insurance written, which is the aggregate principal amount of the mortgages that are insured during a period.
-Many factors affect new insurance written, including, among others, the volume of low down payment home mortgage originations (which tend to be generated to a greater extent on the level of purchase financings as compared to refinancings) and the competition to provide credit enhancement on those mortgages, which includes competition from the FHA, other mortgage insurers, lenders or other investors holding mortgages in their portfolios without insurance, piggy-back loans and GSE programs that may reduce or eliminate the demand for MI and other alternatives to MI; - cancellations, which reduce insurance-in-force.
+Many factors affect new insurance written, including, among others, the volume of low down payment home mortgage originations and the competition to provide credit enhancement on those mortgages, which includes competition from the FHA, other mortgage insurers, lenders or other investors holding mortgages in their portfolios without insurance, piggyback loans and GSE programs that may reduce or eliminate the demand for MI and other alternatives to MI; - cancellations, which reduce insurance-in-force.
 Cancellations due to refinancings are affected by the level of current mortgage interest rates compared to the mortgage rates on our insurance in force.
 Refinancings are also affected by current home values compared to values when the loans became insured and the terms on which mortgage credit is available.
 Cancellations also include rescissions, which require us to return any premiums received related to the rescinded policy, and policies canceled due to claim payment, which require us to return any premium received subsequent to the date the insured mortgage defaults.
-Finally, cancellations are affected by home price appreciation, which may give homeowners the right to cancel the MI on their loans.
-Based on current market conditions, we expect our MI policies to have a persistency rate of approximately 80%; - premium rates, which are based on the risk characteristics of the loans insured, the percentage of coverage on the loans, competition from other mortgage insurers, and general industry conditions; and - premiums ceded under reinsurance agreements.
+Finally, cancellations are affected by home price appreciation, which may give homeowners the right to cancel the MI on their loans;

+- premium rates, which are based on the risk characteristics of the loans insured, the percentage of coverage on the loans, competition from other mortgage insurers, and general industry conditions; and - premiums ceded under reinsurance agreements.